 What is unique here is everyone truly knows everyone.
 Our students depart with a network of colleagues that spreads across the breadth of international affairs.
 These are not simple acquaintances, but close friends who worked intensely together toward a common goal.
 The relationships forged in this intimate environment stand the test of time.

 We must end with passion.
 Our students are united in their desire to make the world better.
-They arrive motivated and leave ready to pursue their dreams.
+They arrive motivated and leave confident.
+Ready to pursue their dreams.
 They do this in many ways and in many spheres – in government, with non-profits, or in the private sector.
-For Patterson School students, dedication and passion are ties that bind.
+For Patterson School students, passion and dedication are ties that bind.